debricked/debricked-cli/README.md

 docker run -it --rm -v $PWD:/data debricked/debricked-cli debricked:scan --upload-all-files=true user@example.com password myrepository mycommit null cli
 ```

+#### Client-generated dependency trees

+For the languages that require a complete copy of the source code, an alternative solution can be used as well.
+This requires you to generate certain dependency tree artifacts locally, and then submit them to Debricked.
+By doing so, you can avoid submitting a complete copy of the repository to Debricked, while still getting optimal dependency results.
+However, this requires you to perform certain steps as a part of your pipeline.

+To learn more, [contact support](https://debricked.com/documentation/1.0/overivew/get-help) to get further instructions.

 ### If you have an on-premise solution

 For customers with a deployed on-premise solution, you also need to modify the destination server.
 You can do this by setting the `DEBRICKED_API_URI` environmental variable to your own server, as in the example command below: